Mamador Launches New Communication, Inspires Nigerian Women to Explore

 “The average Nigerian woman is nurturing a potential talent or two which she refuses to explore due to circumstances or maybe societal pressure.
 Mamador is out to give her that boost of confidence she needs to remember those talents and explore her flavours outside of her usual life routines.”

 Mamador is produced by PZ Wilmar, a joint venture between PZ Cussons and Wilmar International.
-Mamador products include, cooking oil, seasoning cubes and spread.
+Mamador products include cooking oil, seasoning cubes and spreads.